Beasty002/CSS-Practice/Readme.md

 ## Syntax, Selectors, Properties, and Values

-- Basic syntax and structure of CSS.
+- Basic syntax and structure of CSS. ✅
-- Types of selectors (element, class, ID, attribute).
+- Types of selectors (element, class, ID, attribute).✅
 - Specificity and inheritance.
 - Units of measurement (px, em, rem, %, etc.).
-- Pseudo-classes and pseudo-elements.
+- Pseudo-classes and pseudo-elements.✅

 ## CSS Layout